isofit/isofit/docs/developers/performance.md

 ### Precision

-The retrieval math needs float64: it Cholesky-factorizes measurement covariances and takes finite-difference Jacobians with `eps=1e-5`. `torch_dtype: auto` therefore resolves to float64 on `cuda` and `cpu`.
+The retrieval math needs float64: it Cholesky-factorizes measurement covariances and takes finite-difference Jacobians with `eps=1e-5`. `torch_dtype: auto` therefore resolves to float64 on `cuda` and `cpu`. float32 is selectable and measurably faster, but is not recommended — see [float32](#float32) for the numbers.

-MPS does not implement float64 at all, so `mps` resolves to float32, and asking for `float64` on `mps` is a configuration error. **MPS is not a supported target.** It is useful for plumbing work on Apple silicon; no parity or performance number should be quoted from it.
+MPS does not implement float64 at all, so `mps` resolves to float32, and asking for `float64` on `mps` is a configuration error rather than a silent downgrade. **MPS is not a supported target.** `auto` still prefers it over CPU on Apple silicon, because that is what makes the local development loop usable, but no parity or performance number should be quoted from it.

 ## Configuration